-Find index number that you need (we are choosing Index 1 because it is a PRO version).
+Find the index number that you need (we are choosing Index 1 because it is a PRO version).

 dism /export-image /SourceImageFile:install.esd /SourceIndex:1 /DestinationImageFile:install.wim /Compress:max /CheckIntegrity

 Image exporting is started and this process can take a long time.
 Conversion is quite a resource-intensive operation, during which the processor and memory of your computer will be heavily loaded.
 Depending on your computer hardware, it takes about 10-30 minutes to complete.

 Once ESD conversion is completed, you can copy your new WIM image file and then go to Win10 original folder, then to Sources and replace install.esd file.